DiceNameIsMy/DiceNameIsMy/README.md

 - 👋 Hi, I’m @DiceNameIsMy or Nurdaulet
 - 👀 I’m interested in some low-level Science, puzzles and backend development.
 - 🌱 I’m currently learning everything i think will be useful!
-- 📫 How to reach me: Email is dicenameismy@gmail.com or my [Telegram](https://t.me/DiceNameIsMy)
+- 📫 How to reach me: dicenameismy@gmail.com or my [Telegram](https://t.me/DiceNameIsMy)